Cruz Azul Hidalgo

-Club Deportivo Cruz Azul Hidalgo, also known as Cruz Azul Hidalgo, was a professional football club in Mexico who last played in the Liga Premier league of Mexico.
+Club Deportivo Cruz Azul Hidalgo, also known as Cruz Azul Hidalgo, was a Mexican professional football club that last played in the Segunda División de México, the third tier of Mexican football.
 Their stadium was the Estadio 10 de Diciembre located in Ciudad Cooperativa Cruz Azul (previously the name of the town was Jasso) in Hidalgo and was the affiliate team of Cruz Azul.
-The team dissolved in 2014 after Zacatepec 1948 bought their spot to remain in Ascenso MX.
-But has a team in the Liga Premier de Ascenso, replace Cruz Azul Jasso.
+The team was dissolved in 2014 after Zacatepec 1948 bought their spot to remain in the Liga de Ascenso de México.
+However, they still had a team in the Liga Premier de Ascenso to replace Cruz Azul Jasso.

 History

 Early times

 The team began its professional activity in the Tercera División, in 1990 it achieved the runner-up in the category and managed to be promoted to Second Division "B".
 In 1994 the team won its promotion to the Segunda Division 'A', however, that year a remodeling of Mexican football was presented with the creation of the Primera División 'A', so Cruz Azul Hidalgo was invited to the new Segunda División, which became the third tier of the Mexican league system.
 In the first season in the Second Division, Cruz Azul Hidalgo won the championship of the season and the promotion to Primera 'A' after defeating Bachilleres.